TeacupAngel/KerbalSpaceFactorio/README.md

 # KerbalSpaceFactorio

-Build rockets in factorio, launch them in KSP to send the research back down to Nauvis as space science packs
+* Build rocketparts in factorio

+* Get funds in KSP

+* Launch missions in KSP

+* Return science packs to factorio

+* *Profit